Developing a diversity and inclusion Cochrane US Mentoring Program

 Objectives:

-Patient, public and/or healthcare consumer involvement: many mentees are patients, carers, and other consumers, from multiple counties.
+Patient, public and/or healthcare consumer involvement: Many mentees are patients, carers, and other consumers, from multiple counties.